 Disagreeing and Blocking

 Disagreement is an indicator that someone wants to be listened to, and gives valuable information that can lead to new thinking.
 Give them an opportunity to explain themselves.
-Remember, everyone can change their mind while a proposal is still open.
+Remember, everyone can change their mind while a decision is still open.

 Who's not present?